 While there’s something to be said for mixing it up with the hoi polloi in the streets, access to grandstands and balconies can provide a welcome respite.

-There’s also the Courtyard By Marriott at the corner of St. Charles Avenue and Canal Street, with a prime second-floor balcony for parade viewing.
-Balcony rooms are in high demand for Mardi Gras, and are available only for groups booking 10 or more rooms.
-Call Marriott’s regional sales office at 404-497-4697.
+There’s also the Courtyard By Marriott at the corner of St. Charles Avenue and Canal Street, just outside the French Quarter, with a prime second-floor balcony for parade viewing.
+In high demand for Mardi Gras, balcony rooms are only available for groups booking 10 or more rooms.

-Not only does the City of New Orleans erect Mardi Gras grandstands that are accessible to the public, but so do some restaurants and other businesses situated along the St. Charles Ave./Canal St. parade route.
+Some restaurants and other businesses situated along the St. Charles Ave./Canal St. parade route also offer grandstand seating.
 Prices vary, with some establishments offering package deals that include food and libations.

 MardiGrasTraditions.com